Childbirth can be a scary thing.

 If you’re one of those people that loves a classroom setting and the community and accountability it provides, you’ll enjoy this version the most.

 For this review, I tried the standard Online Prenatal Class for Couples.
 With this version, you’ll have access to Hilary’s online videos, the ebook, and the discussion panel.
 However, you won’t access Hilary’s Facebook group or students.
-It’s a great option if you’re not interested in the bells and whistles or you’re on a limited budget.

 Is this Online Childbirth Class Worth It?